 Contact

-The National Inspection Authority operates as a public-facing directory reference for the construction inspection sector across the United States.
-This page describes how the directory office handles inquiries, what response timelines apply, and what categories of communication fall within the scope of this platform.
-Listing inquiries, data corrections, and sector research requests each follow distinct handling protocols outlined below.
+The National Inspection Authority operates as a public-facing provider network reference for the construction inspection sector across the United States.
+This page describes how the provider network office handles inquiries, what response timelines apply, and what categories of communication fall within the scope of this platform.
+Provider inquiries, data corrections, and sector research requests each follow distinct handling protocols outlined below.

 Response expectations

-Inquiries submitted to the National Inspection Authority directory office are processed according to category.
-The three primary inquiry types — listing submissions, data correction requests, and general sector questions — carry different handling timelines and routing paths.
+Inquiries submitted to the National Inspection Authority provider network office are processed according to category.
+The three primary inquiry types — provider submissions, data correction requests, and general sector questions — carry different handling timelines and routing paths.

-1. Listing submissions — Requests to add or update a construction inspection professional or firm within the directory are reviewed against qualification criteria before any entry is published.
-Verification of licensing status, jurisdictional coverage, and inspection discipline (structural, electrical, mechanical, plumbing, fire protection, or environmental) is required before a listing goes live.
+Provider submissions — Requests to add or update a construction inspection professional or firm within the network are reviewed against qualification criteria before any entry is published.
+Verification of licensing status, jurisdictional coverage, and inspection discipline (structural, electrical, mechanical, plumbing, fire protection, or environmental) is required before a provider goes live.
 Standard processing time is 5–10 business days from receipt of a complete submission.

-2. Data correction requests — If a listed inspector, firm, or regulatory reference contains factually incorrect information — such as an outdated license number, incorrect service area, or misclassified inspection type — corrections are prioritized.
+Data correction requests — If a verified inspector, firm, or regulatory reference contains factually incorrect information — such as an outdated license number, incorrect service area, or misclassified inspection type — corrections are prioritized.
 Supporting documentation is required.
 Verified corrections are applied in a timely manner.

-3. General sector and research inquiries — Questions regarding construction inspection frameworks, permitting workflows under the International Building Code (IBC, International Code Council), inspection discipline classifications, or directory scope are addressed in a timely manner.
+General sector and research inquiries — Questions regarding construction inspection frameworks, permitting workflows under the International Building Code (IBC, International Code Council), inspection discipline classifications, or provider network scope are addressed in a timely manner.
 This platform does not provide legal, regulatory, or professional compliance advice.

 Inquiries that do not fall within these 3 categories — including solicitations, advertising requests, and affiliate partnership proposals — are not processed through the standard intake queue.